Vintage cast iron. How to identify Sidney Hollowware cast iron.

 These photos were very kindly donated by Connie from New Hampshire.
 This beautiful skillet with a logo with the company.
 The Sidney Hollowware Co in block lettering.
 Those familiar with vintage cast-iron might notice the number 7 is similar to some Erie skillets.

-Scarce Straight logo Circa 1886-1897
+Scarce Straight Logo Circa 1886-1897

 Sidney Hollow Ware cast iron kettle